owenwinecoff/owenwinecoff/README.md

 - Hello, my name is Owen Winecoff!
-- I am a first-year student at the University of St. Thomas in Minnesota
+- I am a Junior at the University of St. Thomas in Minnesota
-- I'm currently learning Java, R, C/C++, and MATLAB
+- I'm currently working on :
+- RoofMaps !!!
+- Studying for CompTIA A+ Core 2, Net+, Sec+
+- Improving at DSA, Java, AWS
 - I'm interested in pursuing cybersecurity and data analysis
 - Email me - winecoffowen@icloud.com